 - Consider having masks on hand to distribute to customers/patrons who do not have a mask upon entry or whose mask has gotten lost or damaged.

-- Create prominent signage to remind customers and staff to remain masked unless actively eating or drinking while seated or at a standing table of no more than four people, if this is applicable to your establishment.
+- Create prominent signage to remind customers and staff to remain masked.
 See Health Department posters on masking and vaccination requirements.

 - Consider utilizing staff to remind customers to properly mask while on site.
 Train staff to remind patrons in a respectful manner.
-Read Health Department tips for asking patrons to mask (PDF).
+See Health Department tips for asking patrons to mask (PDF).

 - Businesses and institutions should keep a dated contact list of all unmasked patrons for 14 days to help with contact tracing, if needed.

-- Businesses are required to allow employees to isolate or quarantine or to care for family members who need to isolate or quarantine and cannot take an adverse employment action against that employee for doing so.
+- Businesses are required to allow employees to isolate or quarantine or to care for family members who need to isolate or quarantine.
+Businesses cannot take an adverse employment action against that employee for doing so.
 See the City’s anti-retaliation law (PDF).

 Designating “special” events/hours

-- Follow Office guidance and Restaurant and mobile food cart guidance if there are offices or a restaurant(s) within your establishment.
+Follow Office guidance if there are offices within your establishment.

-- Mask mandate regulation and other COVID-19 emergency orders
+- Vaccine regulation and other COVID-19 emergency orders

 - Calculating isolation and quarantine period (PDF)